 For more on Extreme Exorcism, check out the game's website and some images in the gallery below.

 Got a news tip or want to contact us directly?
 Email firstname.lastname@example.org

-For more on Isolation, check out GameSpot's review and what other critics are saying.
+For more on Advanced Warfare, check out GameSpot's previous coverage.

 2K Sports has announced a special promotion around professional basketball game NBA 2K15 where you can play the game for free on Steam through Monday, November 3.
 It normally sells for $60.

 The free to play weekend, which began yesterday and ends at 10 AM Pacific on Monday, features the full NBA 2K15 game, not only a limited portion of it.
 You can add the game to your Steam library here.

 The promotion coincides with the start of the 2014-2015 NBA season.